Military history of the Wolastoqiyik: Siege of Fort Nashwaak (1696)

 The Wolastoqiyik from Meductic were also involved in protecting the Acadian capital Fort Nashwaak (present-day Fredericton, New Brunswick) from a New England attack.
 In the siege of Fort Nashwaak, Colonel Benjamin Church was the leader of the New England force of 400 men.
-The siege lasted two days, between 18–20 October 1696, and formed part of a larger expedition by Church against a number of other Acadian communities.
+The siege lasted two days, between 18 and 20 October 1696, and formed part of a larger expedition by Church against a number of other Acadian communities.
 Aware of the pending attack, on the 11 October, Governor Villebon made a request to Father Simon-Gérard de La Place to gather Wolastoqey militia from Meductic to defend the fort from an attack.
 On 16 October, Father Simon-Gérard and Acadian Sieur de Clignancourt of Aukpacque led 36 Wolastoqey militia members to Nashwaak to defend Fort Nashawaak.
 On 18 October, Church and his troops arrived opposite the fort, landed three cannons and assembled earthworks on the south bank of the Nashwaak River.
 Pierre Maisonnat dit Baptiste was there to defend the capital.
 Baptiste joined the Wolastoqiyik from Meductic for the duration of the siege.
 There was a fierce exchange of gunfire for two days, with the advantage going to the better sited French guns.
 The New Englanders were defeated, having suffered eight killed and seventeen wounded.
 The French lost one killed and two wounded.

 In response to Church's failed siege, Acadian Rene d'Amour of Aukpacque and Father Simon-Gérard accompanied an expedition of the Wolastoqey militia (who joined Louis de Buade de Frontenac's expedition), which, although one of the largest gatherings of natives ever assembled in Acadia, did not, after all, accomplish very much.